sra-wng/Interactive-Lab-Hub/Lab 5/README.md

 For this part of the lab, I use Teachable Machines to classify when the user is attentive and not slouching, slouching, drinking water, and looking at their phone.

 Overall:
-- All images were taken in the same time period with similar lighting, the same person, and overall the same clothing and background
+- All training images were taken in the same time period with similar lighting, the same person, and overall the same clothing and background
 - I experimented with having my hair down and up
-- I experimented with wearing a t-shirt and a vest over my t-shirt
+- I experimented with wearing a t-shirt, a vest over my t-shirt and different colored shirt
+- I experimented with daytime vs nighttime lighting

 Slouching vs not slouching:
-- The key behavior I wantedd to capture was slouching
+- The key behavior I wanted to capture was slouching
 - After my initial tests failed, I realized that "Not slouching" encompasses more than just sitting up straight. it also could encompass a wide range of other positions/postures.
 E.g. leaning back, moving around/in different positions
 - I found that angle seemed to matter based on how I had trained my model